JCMexplains/writing-for-success-2023/textbook.md

 frequently for you in the past.
 Use the checklist below to help you as you
 edit:

-#### Grammar, Mechanics, Punctuation, Usage, and Spelling Checklist
+#### Mechanics Checklist

-My paper is free of grammatical errors, such as errors in subject-verb agreement and sentence fragments.
+- My paper is free of grammatical errors, such as errors in subject-verb agreement and sentence fragments.
 (For additional guidance on grammar, see **Chapter 2**
 - My paper is free of errors in punctuation and mechanics, such as misplaced commas or incorrectly formatted source titles.
 - My paper is free of common usage errors, such as *alot* and *alright*.